 Run the marathon.
 See one of the seven wonders of the world.
 Two birds, one stone.
 Machu Picchu is known to hold ancient spirits, and once the endorphins kick in, the magic only intensifies.
-Beginning in Cusco and strategically finishing in Machu Picchu, the course weaves through the mountaintops of the Andes, Inca ruins, and up and down steps built from ancient stone.
+Beginning near the Llactapata Inca ruins and strategically finishing in Machu Picchu, the course weaves through the mountaintops of the Andes, Inca ruins, and up and down steps built from ancient stone.
 Know that this race is for the tough and adventurous souls because following the completion of the trek, participants post up in the magical Machu Picchu for two days of exploration.
 Trust us — you will not find a marathon more rewarding for both the body and the soul.

-With a motto like “Sport-spoilers, thugs and record seekers are not invited,” you know you’re in for a good time.
+With a motto like “Sport-spoilers, thugs, and record seekers are not invited,” you know you’re in for a good time.
 This French marathon located just north of Bordeaux encourages participants to dress in costume and really let loose.
 Sadly, the fun is limited to 8,500 runners each year.
-But if you are lucky enough to be one of the limited runners, expect to weave your way through some of the most famous vineyards in the world.
-But don’t expect to just look at the grapes though; you will be sipping the vintage at every mile.
+But if you are lucky enough to be one of the select runners, expect to weave your way through some of the most famous vineyards in the world.
+But don’t expect to just look at the grapes; you will be sipping the vintage at every mile.
 Yes, this is real life.
-If you’re not into running over 26 miles with a buzz, water and electrolytes are offered too.
-Oh, and expect oysters to make an appearance along the route as an—uh—treat.
+If you’re not into running over 26 miles with a buzz, water and electrolytes are offered, too.
+Oh, and expect oysters to make an appearance along the route as a—uh—treat.

 Calling all night owls!
 Or is it day owls?
 This Norwegian midnight run never goes dark, gifting participants with solid daylight throughout their 26.2 miles.
-Known as the capital of the Arctic, Tromsø, Norway is a getaway known for sharing its natural beauty.
+Known as the capital of the Arctic, Tromsø, Norway is a getaway with a history of sharing its natural beauty.
 Need a better idea?
 Reindeer sledding and glances of the Northern Lights are a common occurrence here.
-A primarily flat course, the route will start you off at the city center, pull you across bridges and force you to enjoy the incredible scenery in broad daylight…poor you!
+A primarily flat course, the route will start you off at the city center, pull you across bridges, and force you to enjoy the incredible scenery in broad daylight… poor you!

 Looking for a true Aussie experience… well, you found it.
 The Australian Outback Marathon is authentic and raw, running through the vast openness of the Australian Outback.
 The ‘red Earth’ lays the way through Yulara, an isolated Outback village and various rock creations.
 Uluru—aka Ayers Rock—is a natural rock formation that will, quite simply, blow your mind.
 You’ll experience little peek-a-boos of Uluru as you climb several red sand dunes on the trail to the finish line.
 And since rock formations seem to be a thing in this region, you will see unreal views of Kata Tjuta on the last leg of the run.
 This probably goes without saying, but we’ll say it anyway… bring your camera.